GabrielFRails/apt-backup/README.md

 > - $ chmod +x script_name.sh
 > - $ ./script_name.sh

-Also, the logs will be saved in de logs folder, thanks and enjoy!
+Also, the logs will be saved in the logs folder, thanks and enjoy!